MichaelFroelich/FAP.React/README.md

   Thread.Sleep(-1); //Never forget to sleep.

 ```
 Remember to install [ReactJS](http://reactjs.net/guides/mono.html) if you're using Linux/mono.
+Alternative, you can use [my build](michaelfroelich.com/VroomJsNative.so).

 # How to use from the front end?